 Best Wine for Gluhwein

 Any red table wine will work for this Mulled Wine recipe like Merlot, Pinot Noir or your favorite lighter or medium bodies wine.
 Don't spent a lot of money on the wine, as the spices will overshadow any of the delicate notes in the wine.
-Use the best wine you can afford, but don't use the top shelf red wine!
+You can also use fruit wines like cherry wine, or blueberry wine.

 - cinnamon sticks